 8. Check Date and Time

-Having incorrect Time & Date Settings can have an impact on iMessage and other Apple Services on iPhone.
+Having incorrect Time & Date Settings can have an impact on iMessage and other Apple Services.

 If required, correct the Date, Time or Time Zone as required by tapping on Date, Time and Time Zone entries.

-Note: The recommended option is to switch or Enable Set Automatically option and allow iPhone to get the correct Date and Time.
+Note: The recommended option is to Enable Set Automatically option and allow iPhone to get the correct Date and Time.

 According to Apple it can take up to 24 hours to activate iMessage and FaceTime.
 If the issue continues beyond 24 hours, Apple recommends the following steps.